nextgenusfs/funannotate/docs/homebrew.rst

 HomeBrew mediated Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 While it seems that homebrew-science is being at least partially deprecated (or moved?), the homebrew (Mac) or LinuxBrew (Linux) should still be functional.
 You can install most tools with Homebrew/Linuxbrew, however depending on your OS there are a few tools that need to be manually installed.
+Homebrew https://brew.sh and Linuxbrew http://linuxbrew.sh.

 .. code-block:: none